masamerc/Masamerc/README.md

 ## Greetings 👍
-Professionally a Data Engineer but I like to work on anything that's cool we can achieve with Software Engineering.
+Professionally a Data Engineer but I like to work on anything that's cool we can achieve with Software Engineering as a hobbyist.

 ---
 ## Tools of Choice